ZORL

 zorath-env

-Open Source
+Open Sourcev0.3.8

 Package: zorath-env | Binary: zenv

-Schema-based .env validation for CI/CD
+Schema-based .env validation with secret detection

 cargo install zorath-env